-Austin bombing suspect left few traces on social media
+Austin bombing suspect was unemployed college dropout

 Conditt grew up in Pflugerville, a suburb just northeast of Austin where he was still living after moving out of his parents’ home.
 It’s not far from the site of the first of the four package bombings — a March 2 explosion that killed a 39-year-old man, Anthony House — though it’s unknown if Conditt knew any of the victims and authorities said the motive for the attacks remained unclear.

-Authorities released few details about the suspect, aside from his age and that he was white.
+Authorities released few details about the suspect, aside from his age, that he was white and that he was apparently unemployed.
 But online postings indicate he was home-schooled.
 He later attended Austin Community College from 2010 to 2012, but he did not graduate, according to a college spokeswoman.

 Most Read Nation & World Stories